'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 When LaVall Jordan arrived at Michigan in 2010, the basketball program was in a state of flux.

-The Wolverines were coming off a 15-17 season and the entire assistant coaching staff that started the year was replaced by the 2010-11 campaign.
+The Wolverines were coming off a 15-17 season and the entire assistant coaching staff was overhauled and replaced by the 2010-11 campaign.

 But before Jordan left after six seasons for head-coaching stops at Milwaukee and Butler, he helped transform the Wolverines from a bubble team to a national-title contender.